Inc-G/Q_learning_briscola/README.md

 There are three notebooks and four moules.

 ### Modules:
-#### briscola_players
+#### briscola_players:

-In the module briscola_players, there are four player classes: random player, deterministic player, human player, and deep player.
+There are four player classes: random player, deterministic player, human player, and deep player.

 **Random player**: plays randomly.